Azure/karpenter-provider-azure/docs/workshops/12_scheduling_constraints.md

 ### 3. Multiple Budget Policies

 Use the following command, instead of the first NodePool deployment listed under `3.
 Multiple Budget Policies` of `Scheduling Constraints`.
-This will update the `NodePool` deployment to add a max disruption budget of `2`, and define a schedule of when to not allow for any disruption.
+This will update the `NodePool` deployment to add a max disruption budget of `2`, and define a schedule for 3 hours currently set to start at 21:00 UTC (2:00PM PT) of `0` which when active will not allow for any disruption.

-> Note: modify the schedule to the current UTC time
+> Note: modify the schedule to the current UTC time, to see it take effect while completing this workshop

 ```bash
 cd ~/environment/karpenter